walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 the nodes for the Huffman tree.
 As you might know, `shared_ptr` provides a smart pointer with a thread safe, reference counted, copy semantics.
-The code is single threaded, so this thread safe reference counting is a waste of resources, but the point is that `shared_ptr` is thread safe, and not going to suggest to implement a single thread version of it.
+The code is single threaded, so this thread safe reference counting is a waste of resources, but the point is that `shared_ptr` is thread safe, and I'm not going to suggest implementing a single-threaded version of it.
 What do we do?
-Well, a careful review on the code shows that we actually don't need a smart pointer with copy semantics, the pointer is never shared, but transferred from one owner to another, so what we need is [moving semantics](https://tinyurl.com/d74bmox), and we have a perfect smart pointer
+Well, a careful review of the code shows that we actually don't need a smart pointer with copy semantics, the pointer is never shared, but transferred from one owner to another, so what we need is [moving semantics](https://tinyurl.com/d74bmox), and we have a perfect smart pointer